CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** ** consideration

 In the conception and implementation of the zone model, operational dependencies must be determined and their effects examined.
-Thus, the operational stability is ensured within the existing requirements and designed appropriately taking into account the requirements of the OT environment.
+Thus, the operational stability is ensured within the framework of existing requirements and appropriately designed taking into account the requirements of the OT environment.
 For the assessment, the availability requirements of each zone must be determined according to the requirements of the technical processes according to the maximum principle across all systems in the zone.

 #### IND.1.M6 Change management in OT operation